How to Auto-Delete OTP Messages on Android and iOS

 Published: Apr 2, 2024

+Our phones have become the nexus of our lives.
+They hold everything from sensitive emails to financial transactions.
 Yet, without additional layers of security like 2FA, our digital identities are vulnerable to exploitation.

 But at the same time, these OTP messages quickly clutter our inboxes, and we're left with hundreds of messages full of expired codes.
+To solve this issue, you can auto-delete OTP messages.

 The Importance of OTPs and Two-Factor Authentication

 OTPs, or one-time passwords, add an extra layer of security by requiring users to enter a unique code, typically sent via SMS, in addition to their login credentials.
+While the time varies per code, OTP messages remain valid for only a brief period, usually just a few minutes.

+Be it your email, social media, or banking accounts, the consequences of a breach can be catastrophic.
 And the worst part is that it. can lead to identity theft, financial loss, and reputational damage.

-The Problem with OTP Clutter
+The Problem With OTP Clutter

+The solution is to auto-delete OTPs after 24 hours.
 This way, you make sure that your messages app remains organized, your inbox stays clutter-free, and you can find relevant information without sifting through irrelevant OTPs.

 How to Auto-Delete OTPs on Google Messages